Baltimore police cut stun gun use after policy changes

 The Baltimore Sun reports (http://bsun.md/2jsh1Ca) that the department reported 181 stun gun incidents in 2016, a 46 percent decline from the record high of 347 the agency recorded in 2015.

-Commissioner Ken Davis enacted a new policy in July that required officers to use stun guns only when suspects display “active aggression” and not simply failing to follow orders.
+Commissioner Kevin Davis enacted a new policy in July that required officers to use stun guns only when suspects display “active aggression” and not simply failing to follow orders.

 Justice Department investigators had criticized the department for using stun guns on noncompliant people who did not display any force against officers.